Tamalckb531/DSA-course/Week17-18/readme.md

 ## DP 1

-Basic technique of DP : solve it in recursive way -> store the ans of recursion in an array and return it from the array -> before doing recursive process, look at the dp array if the ans for the changeable variable parameter is exist or not.
+<b>Top-down approach of DP :</b> solve it in recursive way -> store the ans of recursion in an array and return it from the array -> before doing recursive process, look at the dp array if the ans for the changeable variable parameter is exist or not. <br/>

+<b>Bottom-up approach of DP :</b> create dp array -> analyze base cases and update dp array -> check parameter and reverse it and run a loop <br/>

 **LeetCode 509.
 Fibonacci Number[problem](https://leetcode.com/problems/fibonacci-number/)**